cqfn/kaicode.github.io/pages/index.md

     **A**: We won't.
 It will be tough to choose 16 of 100-200 projects, cause we know (and you know better) that all projects are great, and they're all useful, simply because you were brave enough to share your creations with us.
-Therefor this is the most beautiful part of this, don't you think?
+Therefore, this is the most beautiful part of this, don't you think?

 1.